 Other notable programs: Medicaid Works is an assistance program for people with disabilities who work.

-Income requirements: In addition to the above FPL limit, children in households with monthly incomes ranging from $2,181 to $7,473 and pregnant women in households with monthly incomes ranging from $1,387 to $4,752 (household size of eight) are eligible.
+Income requirements: In addition to the above FPL limit, children in households with monthly incomes ranging from the minimum $2,308 to maximum $4,738 for families of four.
+Pregnant women in households with monthly incomes ranging from $1,468 to $3,013 (household size of four) are eligible.
+Income limits increase depending on family size.
+Workers with disabilities are also eligible if their income is less than $1,064 per month and $1,437 for couples.

 Other notable programs: Family Opportunity Act Medicaid provides health insurance to children who have disabilities in families with too much income to qualify for Medicaid or CHIP.

-Eligibility overview: To be eligible for Maine’s Medicaid program, known as MaineCare, applicants must also be pregnant, a parent or relative caretaker, disabled or have a disabled family member in your household, or be 65 years of age or older.
-FPL limits range from 100% for the elderly and disabled to 214% for pregnant women.
+Eligibility overview: To be eligible for Maine’s Medicaid program, known as MaineCare, applicants must be pregnant, a parent or relative caretaker, disabled or have a disabled family member in your household or be 65 years of age or older.
+FPL limits range from 100% for people with disabling conditions and 162% for children under 18.
+Single adults making 196% FPL are eligible.
+Parents and caretakers making under 105% FPL and pregnant women making 214% FPL also qualify.

-Other notable programs: MaineCare has a services specifically for people with cognitive and physical disabilities; the state also provides Maine SHIP (State Health Insurance Program) and a Medicare Savings Program.
+Other notable programs: MaineCare has services specifically for people with cognitive and physical disabilities.
+The state also provides Maine SHIP (State Health Insurance Program) and a Medicare Savings Program.

 Other notable programs: MCHP Premium provides low-cost health insurance coverage for higher-income children up to age 19 between 200% FPL and 300% FPL; the Maryland Women's Infant and Children (WIC) Program provides food and health services to women and children.

-Income requirements: Seniors can qualify with an income up to 100% of the FPL ($1,025 a month for an individual).
-Adults under 65 can qualify with an income up to 138% of the FPl ($1,388 a month for an individual).
-Families with children or young adults under 21 can qualify with a household income up to 155% of the FPL ($2,098 for a family of two).
-Families with pregnant women or infants can qualify with a household income up to 200% of the FPL. ($2,775 for a family of two).
-People with breast or cervical cancer can qualify with a household income up to 255% of the FPL ($2,564 for an individual).
+Income requirements: Adults under 65 can qualify with an income up to 133% of the FPl ($1,415 a month for an individual).
+Families with children or young adults under 18 can qualify with a household income up to 150% of the FPL ($1,910 for a family of two).
+Families with pregnant women or infants can qualify with a household income up to 200% of the FPL.

-How to apply: You can apply online at MAhealthconnector.org.
+How to apply for Massachusetts Medicaid: You can apply online at MAhealthconnector.org.

-Eligibility overview: Michigan has Medicaid programs for low-income children, adults under 21, pregnant women, people with dependent children and adults who are elderly, blind or disabled.
+Eligibility overview: Michigan has Medicaid programs for low-income children, adults under 21, people with dependent children and adults who are elderly, blind or disabled.
 Families making below a certain income level may also qualify.
-Under its expansion, adults making less than 138% of the FPL can get coverage.
+Under its expansion, adults making less than 133% of the FPL can get coverage.

-How to apply: You can apply online at www.michigan.gov/mibridges.
+How to apply for Michigan Medicaid: You can apply online at www.michigan.gov/mibridges.

 Eligibility overview: Minnesota’s expanded Medicaid program for people who make low incomes is called Medical Assistance.
 The state allows people who make more than the limit to use a “spenddown,” which lets them deduct certain medical expenses from their income.
 The program has income limits and, for parents who use a spenddown, seniors and blind or disabled adults, asset limits.

-How to apply: You can apply online through MNSure, Minnesota’s insurance marketplace.
+How to apply for Minnesota Medicaid: You can apply online through MNSure, Minnesota’s insurance marketplace.

 Other notable programs: Minnesota has a health care program for people who don’t qualify for Medicaid who make up to 200% of the FPL called MinnesotaCare.

-Eligibility overview: Mississippi didn’t expand Medicaid to cover everyone making up to 133% of the FPL.
-Children, parents, pregnant women, disabled or elderly people qualify.
+Eligibility overview: Mississippi didn’t expand Medicaid to cover everyone under a certain income limit.
+But children, parents, pregnant women, disabled or elderly people may qualify.

-Income requirements: Infants up to age 1 qualify for Medicaid with a household income up to 194% of the FPL ($2,626 a month for a family of two).
-Children from 1 to 5 years old qualify with an income up to 143% of the FPL ($1,936 for a family of two).
-Children from 6 to 18 qualify with an income up to 133% of the FPL ($1,800 for a family of two.)
-Parents or relatives caring for dependent children qualify with a monthly household income up to $227 for an individual, plus about $78 for each additional member of the family.
-Pregnant women qualify with incomes up to 194% of the FPL ($2,626 a month for a family of two).
+Income requirements: Infants up to age 1 qualify for Medicaid with a household income up to 194% of the FPL ($2,860 a month for a family of two).
+Children ages 1 to 6 years old qualify with an income up to 143% of the FPL ($2,127 for a family of two).
+Children from 6 to 19 qualify with an income up to 133% of the FPL ($1,983 for a family of two.)
+Parents or relatives caring for dependent children qualify with a monthly household income up to $280 for an individual, plus about $78 for each additional member of the family.
+Pregnant women qualify with incomes up to 194% of the FPL ($2,860 a month for a family of two).

 Other notable programs: Most Medicaid recipients in Mississippi get care through Mississippi Coordinated Access Network.
 Rather than paying for health services directly, the state contracts with insurance companies to manage care.

 Eligibility overview: Missouri’s Medicaid program is called MO HealthNet.
-The state has not expanded Medicaid to cover everyone making up to 133% of the FPL.
+The state voted to expand Medicaid to cover everyone making up to 133% of the FPL in August 2020.
 People with disabilities, seniors, pregnant women, newborns, children and women with breast or cervical cancer can get coverage if they meet income requirements.

-How to apply: You can apply online here.
+How to apply for Missouri Medicaid: You can apply online here.

 Other notable programs: Uninsured women can qualify for contraception and other family planning services with incomes up to 201% of the FPL.

-Income requirements: Adults can qualify with household incomes up to 138% of the FPL, or no more than $1,350 a month for an individual.
-Children are eligible with incomes up to 143% of the FPL ($1,909 a month for a family of two) and pregnant women qualify with incomes up to 157% of the FPL ($2,096 a month for a family of two).
-Blind and disabled people can qualify with assets worth up to $2,000 for an individual or $3,000 for a couple and incomes up to $733 a month for an individual and $1,100 for a couple.
-Women diagnosed with breast or cervical cancer can qualify with incomes up to 250% of the FPL.
-Elderly, blind, disabled, pregnant women or children with income above these standards can “spend down” their medical expenses to reduce their incomes.
-Participants in the “spend down” program can have no more than $3,000 in assets and earn less than $658 for a family of three.
+Income requirements: Adults can qualify with household incomes up to 138% of the FPL, or no more than $1,342 a month for an individual.
+A family of four is capped at $2,742 per month.
+Pregnant women qualify with incomes up to 157% of the FPL, or $1,539 a month.
+Blind and disabled people can qualify with assets worth up to $2,000 for an individual or $4,000 for a couple and incomes up to $783 a month.
+Elderly, blind, disabled with income less than $525 per month can qualify for the “spend down” program for their medical expenses.

-How to apply: You can apply online at apply.mt.gov.
+How to apply for Montana Medicaid: You can apply online at apply.mt.gov.

 Other notable programs: Montana’s Medicaid expansion also pushes participants to take part in jobs training.

-Eligibility overview: Nebraska provides Medicaid to the elderly, the disabled, pregnant women, children and parents, depending on income.
-It did not expand Medicaid to cover all low-income adults.
+Eligibility overview: Nebraska voted in November 2018 to expand Medicaid to all residents making less than 133% to provide Medicaid to the elderly, the disabled, pregnant women, children and parents, depending on income.

-Income requirements: Parents or relatives with a dependent child can qualify with household income up to 58% of the FPL ($11,844 a year for a family of three).
-Pregnant women and newborns qualify with income up to 194% of the FPL ($39,615 for a family of three).
-Children ages 1 through 5 can qualify with household income up to 145% of the FPL ($29,609) for a family of three).
-Children ages 6 through 18 qualify with income up to 133% of the FPL ($28,180 for a family of three).
+Income requirements: Parents or relatives with a dependent child can qualify with household income up to 58% of the FPL ($1,050 a month for a family of three).
+Pregnant women and newborns qualify with income up to 194% FPL and 162% FPL respectively.
+Children ages 1 through 5 can qualify with household income up to 145% of the FPL ($2,625 for a family of three).
+Children ages 6 through 18 qualify with income up to 133% of the FPL ($2,408 for a family of three).

-How to apply: You can apply online through the ACCESSNebraska page.
+How to apply for Nebraska Medicaid: You can apply online through the ACCESSNebraska page.

 Eligibility overview: Nevada expanded Medicaid to households with incomes up to 138% of the FPL.

-Income requirements: Households with incomes up to 138% of the federal poverty level can qualify ($16,394 a year for an individual or $33,534 for a family of four).
-Children up to age 6 and pregnant women qualify with income up to 160% of the FPL ($38,880 for a family of four).
+Income requirements: Households with incomes up to 138% of the federal poverty level can qualify ($16,753 annually for an individual or $34,638 for a family of four).

-How to apply: You can apply online through Access Nevada.
+How to apply for Nevada Medicaid: You can apply online through Access Nevada.

 New Hampshire Medicaid

-Income requirements: The New Hampshire Health Protection Program covers adults with household incomes to 138% of the FPL ($2,264 a month for a family of three).
+Income requirements: The New Hampshire Health Protection Program covers adults with household incomes up to 133% of the FPL ($2,408 a month for a family of three).
 Healthy participants get help paying for premiums in private plans, while those considered “medically frail” get standard Medicaid benefits.
-Children with disabilities and pregnant women qualify for Medicaid with household incomes of up to 196% of the FPL ($3,336 a month for a family of three).
-New Hampshire also has an expanded Medicaid program that covers children with household incomes up to 318% of the FPL ($5,412 for a family of three).
-Blind or disabled adults can get Medicaid if they make less than $5,974 a month and have less than $40,855 in assets.
-Higher incomes must pay premiums.
+Children with disabilities and pregnant women qualify for Medicaid with household incomes of up to 196% of the FPL ($3,548 a month for a family of three).
+New Hampshire also has an expanded Medicaid program that covers children with household incomes up to 318% of the FPL ($5,756 for a family of three).
+Parents and caretakers have an income cap of $670 per month and $816 for couples.

 Work requirements: New Hampshire had work requirements for its expansion group approved in early May.
 Under the waiver, adults ages 19 to 64 must work or participate in another qualifying “community engagement” activity, like education or job-training, for at least 100 hours a month to keep their benefits.
 The requirements are slated to go into effect January 1, 2019.

-How to apply: You can apply online through the NH Easy Gateway to Services.
+How to apply for New Hampshire Medicaid: You can apply online through the NH Easy Gateway to Services.

 New Jersey Medicaid